Trump lashes out at long, predictable list of foes in Phoenix rally

 **Arpaio pardon coming?**

-Much of the speculation about today’s rally centered on a pardon for Arpaio, who was convicted of contempt for defying a court order related to his anti-immigrant policies.
+Much of the speculation about today’s rally centered on a pardon for Arpaio, who was convicted of contempt of court for defying a court order related to his anti-immigrant policies.

 Trump didn’t pardon Arpaio tonight, but hinted a pardon is coming soon.